Configuring the Inbound Gateway

 Adding a new mail flow connector

-The Add a connector dialog appears, starting at the New connector step.
+Exchange admin center displays the Add a connector dialog, starting at the New connector step.

 4. For Connection from , select Partner organization .